adobe/buildrunner/README.rst

 The 'buildrunner.yaml' file is processed as a
 `Jinja template <http://jinja.pocoo.org/>`_, meaning the build definition can be modified dynamically before it is run.
-In addition to the environment variables listed below in "Running Containers" and the standard Jinja methods, the list below contains available variables and methods.
+In addition to the environment variables listed below in `Running Containers`_ and the standard Jinja methods, the list below contains available variables and methods.

 :``CONFIG_FILE``: the full path to the current file being processed (buildrunner.yaml)